Frequently asked questions:

 As noted, there is currently capacity for approximately 4,000 students in on-campus university housing, which means there are approximately 7,000 students living elsewhere in the community, including a significant number in the downtown area.

 How much would the Confluence Project cost and how would it be funded?

-The current estimated cost of the community arts center is $50 million-$55 million, and the estimated cost of the mixed-use development is $21.5 million.
-A combination of private, public and philanthropic funding is required.
+The current estimated cost of the community arts center is $50 million-$55 million, and the minimum estimated cost of the mixed-use development is $21.5 million.

 Private investment would pay for the retail/commercial space and student housing in the mixed-use building.

 The construction of the community arts center would be funded through philanthropy (approximately $10 million-$12 million), local governmental unit investments and new market tax credits.
-The City of Eau Claire has pledged $5 million in Tax Increment Financing funds, and Eau Claire County has pledged $3.5 million toward the community arts center construction.
-The county pledge is subject to an advisory referendum on April 1.
-The city will also hold a referendum vote on April 1 that, while not directly related to the Confluence Project, could impact the city’s ability to invest $1 million or more “on any building construction that is planned for dramatic, musical, or artistic performances.”
-UW-Eau Claire would seek $25million from the State of Wisconsin to pay for its portion of the facility housing academic program space in the arts center.
+The city of Eau Claire has pledged $5 million in Tax Increment Financing funds, and Eau Claire County has pledged $3.5 million toward the community arts center construction.
+UW-Eau Claire would seek $25 million from the state of Wisconsin to pay for its portion of the facility housing fine and performing arts academic and program space in the arts center.
+The county pledge was subject to an advisory referendum on April 1, 2014.
+The referendum was approved by a margin of 54 percent to 46 percent.
+The city also held a referendum vote on April 1 that, while not directly related to the Confluence Project, would have subjected the city’s ability to invest $1 million or more “on any building construction that is planned for dramatic, musical or artistic performances” to a binding referendum vote.
+That referendum was rejected by a margin of 59 percent to 41 percent.

 What would happen to Kjer Theatre and Haas Fine Arts Center?